KarlaAvanco/CitaNeg/README.md

 The script produces 5 files:
 - citaneg_untrimmed.csv: dataset containing all citation contexts, including repetitions (before data cleaning)
 - citaneg.csv: dataset containing all citaion contexts but without repetitions (after data cleaning)
-- citaneg_by_len.csv: dataset containing all citaion contexts but without repetitions (after data cleaning) and selected according to the lenght (contexts that have between 30 and 550 characters); the lennght of contexts can be changed
+- citaneg_by_len.csv: dataset containing all citaion contexts but without repetitions (after data cleaning) and selected according to the length (contexts that have between 30 and 550 characters); the length of contexts can be changed
-- citaneg_mul_pol.csv: contexts that present multiple polarities (i.e. multiple lables)
+- citaneg_mul_pol.csv: contexts that present multiple polarities (i.e. multiple labels)
 - duplicates.txt: file containing the repeated contexts